-Every team should find its best formula for competing in each type of spontaneous problem, but it's a good idea to prepare every team member for any type of problem in case someone cannot attend a competition unexpectedly.
+At the team's competition time, a judge calls all the members into a room and states the type of problem the team must solve.
+Every team should find its best formula for competing in each type of spontaneous problem, it's a good idea to prepare every team member for different aspects of solving each type of problem: hands-on skills, building, working together, verbal skills, etc.